planetscale/nextjs-starter/README.md

   production-password   xxxxxxxxxxxxx   xxxxxx.us-east-2.psdb.cloud   Can Read & Write   pscale_pw_xxxxxxx
 ```

-You'll use these properties to construct your connection string, which will be the value for `DATABASE_URL` in your `.env` file.
-Update the `DATABASE_URL` property with your connection string in the following format:
+You'll use these properties to construct your connection string, which will be the value for `PLANETSCALE_PRISMA_DATABASE_URL` in your `.env` file.
+Update the `PLANETSCALE_PRISMA_DATABASE_URL` property with your connection string in the following format:

 ```text
 mysql://<USERNAME>:<PLAIN_TEXT_PASSWORD>@<ACCESS_HOST_URL>/<DATABASE_NAME>?sslaccept=strict